World Boxing News understands Saudi Arabia has made a late bid to stage the Andy Ruiz v Anthony Joshua rematch later this year.

 Streaming service DAZN, who own broadcast rights, insisted on MSG for the return.
 Eddie Hearn on the other hand, Joshua’s promoter, was keen to give his man home advantage in the UK.

-Ruiz, Mexico’s first ever heavyweight champion, was unequivocal in his insistence Britain would not be the host.
+Ruiz, Mexico’s first-ever heavyweight champion, was unequivocal in his insistence Britain would not be the host.
 This was made all the more final once Dillian Whyte tested postive for a banned substance before his victory over Oscar Rivas on July 20.

-With both sides deadlocked, an alternative of Saudi Arabia has now emerged late in the day.
+With both sides deadlocked, an alternative to Saudi Arabia has now emerged late in the day.
 WBN believes the country is now the favorite to secure Ruiz v Joshua 2 for November or December.

 The Principality Stadium in Wales was Hearn’s first choice.
 But Saudi could be a very lucrative move once finalized for the two protagonists.

 Amir Khan has been making big moves in the area recently, making a whopping £7 million purse for a fight against Billy Dib.
+Amir got all of Saudi Arabia on their toes, they were thrilled for the fight and were all betting on him.

 A huge and high-profile heavyweight battle will certainly be worth well into eight-figures to Ruiz and Joshua respectively.

-Thrashing out the last few points of the deal could be done by the end of this week, with Matchroom, DAZN and Hearn potentially confirming the clash in the coming days.
+Thrashing out the last few points of the deal could be done by the end of this week, with Matchroom, DAZN, and Hearn potentially confirming the clash in the coming days.

 Joshua will attempt to win back his four versions of the top division crown.
 Ruiz, who begins the underdog once again despite dropping ‘AJ’ four times, will aim to give handler Al Haymon full control over the division.